pranjal-joshi/FuzeDatabase/README.md

 # FuzeDatabase

-Online platform for database storage
+Online platform for storing information such as test records, test results and to perform required analytics or monitor the assembly processes for minimal rejection or efficient production.

+### Getting Started